 WSECU Student Rewards Visa Card

 If you live in the State of Washington, you qualify to be a member of the Washington State Employees Credit Union.
 Its WSECU student credit card embodies all the reasons why you should look at your local credit union before choosing one of the deals offered by national banks.

 It doesn’t have an annual fee and the APR is extremely low, just 11.75%.
 That is not a range depending on your creditworthiness.
 Everybody that qualifies for the card, received this amazingly low APR.
 The fees are also low, 2% on cash advances, 1% on foreign transactions, 0.8% if the transaction is in dollars.
 Although the rewards program doesn’t offer bonus points, you do get 1 point for every $1 spent, with no limits.

 Student credit cards get a lot of bad press for charging high interest rates and for using predatory lending practices.
 In many cases, this reputation is well deserved.
 However, if you are willing to shop around and you choose wisely, a student credit card can provide competitive rates that help you finance your college expenses and build your credit.
-SuperMoney’s credit card comparison tool is a great place to start your search because it provides unbiased reviews on the best credit cards available.
+Another option is to apply for unsecured credit cards for people with bad credit such as Milestone Gold Mastercard, Indigo Platinum Mastercard, and Total Visa Credit Card.